BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 There are a few ways to install the mod.
 This guide will outline two of these.
 Just choose one of the ways; in the long run it does not matter much.

-The mod will be downloaded as a zip, 7zip or rar file in most cases.
+The mod will be downloaded as a zip, 7zip or rar files in most cases.

 - 3.1 Extraction/double click and manually place it in the mods folder.